marijnh/Eloquent-JavaScript/11_async.md

 {{index "synchronous programming"}}

-In a _synchronous_ programming model, you pretend that things happen instantaneously.
-When you call a function that performs a long-running action, it only returns when the action has finished, giving you the result, _as if_ it appeared immediately, but secretly stopping your program while it was waiting.
+In a _synchronous_ programming model, that things happen one at a time.
+When you call a function that performs a long-running action, it only returns when the action has finished and has the result, stopping your program while it waits.

 {{index "asynchronous programming"}}

-An _asynchronous_ model dispenses with this pretend-instantaneousness.
+An _asynchronous_ model allows multiple things to happen at the same time.
 When you start an action, your program continues to run.
-When the action finishes, your program is informed and gets access to the result of the action (for example, the data read from disk).
+When the action finishes, the program is informed and gets access to the result (for example, the data read from disk).

 We can compare synchronous and asynchronous programming using a small
-example: a program that needs to fetch two resources from the Internet and then do some processing with the result.
+example: a program that fetches two resources from the ((network)) and then combines results.

 {{index "synchronous programming"}}